rackerlabs/technical-blog/content/blog/2020/2020-08-04-aws-outposts-a-hybrid-approach-to-designing-hybrid-environments-part-three/index.md

 arsenal of AWS cloud-native tools, Outposts can leverage cloud technology from the confines of a customer-owned data center.

-Here are my TOP TEN takeaways from my review of this new AWS Service:
+Here are my **top ten** takeaways from my review of this new AWS Service:

 1. AWS Outposts extends access to cloud-native services from within your local datacenter.
 2. Outposts seamlessly bridges on-premises networks with AWS VPCs and availability zones.